 - Once eligibility is approved, you may register at any time.

-Students are required to pay in full for the tuition, fees, books & supplies, and transportation.
-Students in the College Career Pathways Program and High School Partnership students receive a tuition waiver with approval.
+Students are required to pay in full for the tuition, fees, books and supplies, and transportation.
+Students in the College Career Pathways and High School Partnership programs receive a tuition waiver with approval.

 For eligible high school students, scholarships are available from the MCC Foundation.
 For more information, download and complete the High School Student Foundation Scholarship Application.

 Students can apply the earned credit to an MCC degree track or you can transfer the credit to another institution.
 To transfer the credit, you will need to request an official transcript to be sent to the institution.
 You can request it electronically or print a transcript request form to request a hard copy.